mangomkt/centro-carpintero/blog/types-of-wood-we-use-pros-and-cons.md

 ## Amapa (rosewood)
-Amapa wood (rosewood), found in Central America in the Amazon Regions, its color comes in different types of shades from light brown to white,used for musical instruments, veneers and for furniture.
+Amapa wood (rosewood), found in Central America in the Amazon Regions, its comes in different shades from light brown to white, and is used for musical instruments, veneers & for furniture.

 ### Pros

-  * Amapa wood is easy to work with, when sawing, nailing in screws and also glueing.
+  * Amapa wood is easy to work with, sawing, nailing and also glueing.
   * It's stable in any sort of climate, and resistant to the UV rays of the sun.
   * Insect and rot resistant.
   * It's known to last longer than other types of wood.